tumtumtum/Fickle/README.md

-# Sublimate CodeGen Tool
+# DryIce CodeGen tool

-A tool for generating cross-platform type-safe and asnchronous APIs for HTTP based services.
+DryIce is a tool for generating cross-platform type-safe and asnchronous APIs for HTTP based services.

-_Sublimate is a work in progress and is not complete_
+_DryIce is a work in progress and is not complete_

 ## The problem